How Much House Can I Afford Calculator

 Simple affordability model

-Affordable monthly housing budget = min(28% of gross monthly income, 36% of gross monthly income − monthly debts)
+Affordable monthly housing budget = min(selected housing ratio × gross monthly income, selected debt-to-income ratio × gross monthly income − monthly debts)

 Main inputs in the estimate